EURODEO/openradardata-requirements/Deliverable_Requirements.md

   format: hdf5
 * https://dataplatform.knmi.nl/dataset/nl-rdr-data-rtcor-5m-1-0
 "Gridded files of radar-derived 5 minute precipitation accumulations, corrected by rain gauge data.
 Radar data over the Netherlands and surrounding area measured by Dutch, Belgian, and German radars are corrected by available data from automatic rain gauges.
 Time interval is 5 minutes." format: hdf5

+**METNO national products D03**

+METNO could demonstrate the RODEO interface with a mosiac covering the Nordic countries with D03a (reflectivity) and D03b (precipitation):
+1. Radar reflectivity factor in dBZ
+2. Rainfall intensity R, in units of mm/h

+A national mosiac covering Norway could be made available with D03a (reflectivity) and D03b (precipitation)

+Products for D02 are available in 5-minutes time resolution.
+The mosaic covering the Nordic countries could be made available in ODIM H5, and GeoTIFF format.

+All data and resulting data products have undergone signal processing stages where:
+* Removal of non-meteorological echoes (sea clutter)
+* Stationary objects have been removed using ground clutter filtering.
+* Transformation of radar reflectivity factor depending on precipitation type to rainfall intensity.

 ### Prioritizing FAIR-principles related to weather radar data